fedona/ObjectPoseEstimation-3D-Reconstruction/README.md

 <div align='center'><img src="https://github.com/fedona/MOT-3D-Reconstruction/blob/main/videos/calibration.gif"></div>

+## BlenderProc

+[BlenderProc](https://github.com/DLR-RM/BlenderProc) is a pipeline for photorealistic scenes rendering.
+It is commonly used by many pipelines from the BOP challenge to generate lots of synthetic data to train their models.

+It is very useful in this scope because provides example scripts for generating scenes with BOP's datasets objects in both occluded or non-occluded scenarios, and because in the meanwhile keeps track of the object's poses and outputs them following the its standard format.
+It also automatically provides the camera calibration informations for every scene it generates.

+This repository contains a short script taken from blenderproc and modified slightly to generate contigouos images instead of scattered.
+It is an example of what an useful tool blenderproc can be to generate your own personal synthetic dataset.

 ## BundleSDF on Ubuntu 20.04
 [BundleSDF](https://bundlesdf.github.io/) is a method for 6-Dof tracking and 3D reconstruction of unknown objects from a monocular RGBD video sequence.
 At the time of February 2024, its official [github repository](https://github.com/NVlabs/BundleSDF) provides straightforward instructions to setup their docker image and run the code successfully.